AuraOne / Resources / AI Operations

 Those are release decisions.

-What a release gate must know
+What a launch check must know

 It needs evaluation results across the cases that matter.
 It needs human review where judgment is required.
 It needs failure severity, not only pass rate.
 It needs a regression bank that remembers past incidents.
 It needs policy checks.
 It needs approvals from the right owners.
 It needs a record that explains why the release moved forward.